OUN Uprising of 1939: The Uprising

 The OUN fighters mainly murdered Polish settlers, disarmed soldiers and ordinary local peasants.
-Some of the local population also took part in the actions, as well as communist militias and the margins of society, e.g. in the villages of Koniuchy and Potutory a total of around 100 Poles were killed. and in Kolonia Jakubowice 57 homesteads were burnt down and around 20 Poles were murdered.
+Some of the local population also took part in the actions, as well as communist militias and the margins of society, e.g. in the villages of Koniuchy and Potutory a total of around 100 Poles were murdered. and in Kolonia Jakubowice 57 homesteads were burnt down and around 20 Poles were murdered.
 In the village of Slawentyn in Podhajce district, a further 85 people were killed.

 Aftermath

-In total, about 2,000 Poles were killed in actions against Polish civilians in September and October 1939 in Eastern Lesser Poland and about 1,000 in Volhynia.
+In total, about 2,000 Poles were murdered in actions against Polish civilians in September and October 1939 in Eastern Lesser Poland and about 1,000 in Volhynia.
 Due to some Ukrainian insurgencies being suppressed in some villages and cities the uprising was partially suppressed by the Polish Army and Police.
 However the areas quickly became occupied by the Red Army as part of the Soviet invasion of Poland.

 From August 29 to September 23, 1939, 7,729 people, mainly military groups of the OUN, took part in the sabotage actions of the OUN special units.
 These actions covered 183 Polish cities.
 The insurgents of Ouniv captured one tank, several planes and guns, 23 heavy and 80 light machine guns, 3,757 rifles, 3,445 guns, and 25 vehicles.
 3,610 Poles were captured by the Germans, 769 were killed, and 37 were wounded.
 Mainly as a result of the actions of the Polish Army and the police, Ukrainians lost 160 killed and 53 wounded.
 In Polish retaliatory actions 5 villages were burned.

 The uprising became the main prelude for the Polish-Ukrainian ethnic conflict during World War II which would result in the massacres of Poles in Volhynia and Eastern Galicia, as well as reprisal massacres against Ukrainians by Poles.